blakejameson/mth-ids_security_project/README.md

 # Types of Attacks

-In this project, we focused on analyzing and detecting various types of attacks from the CICIDS2017 dataset.
-These attacks target different vulnerabilities in networks and simulate real-world scenarios.
+In this project, we focused on analyzing and detecting various types of attacks using an enhanced dataset that combined the CICIDS2017 and CICIDS2019 datasets.
+These datasets target different vulnerabilities in networks and simulate real-world scenarios.
+By integrating both datasets, we expanded the diversity of attack types to evaluate the IDS against a broader range of threats.
 Below are the attack categories studied:

 1. **Denial of Service (DoS):**
    - These attacks aim to overwhelm a network or system, making it unavailable to legitimate users.